Helsinki-NLP/MuCoW/LREC2020/README.md

 ## Evaluation data and scripts

-The test data is available in the folder `testdata`.
+The test data and evaluation script can also be found on Zenodo.
 The evaluation procedure is detailed below.

 ### 1. Translate the test set